Rhythm of life

 The secrets of how animals adapt to the ebb and flow of the tide are revealed by Aberystwyth University lecturer Dr David Wilcockson in ‘The Secret Life of Rock Pools’ a television documentary broadcast on BBC4 on 16 April 2013.

 The programme’s presenter, Professor Richard Fortey embarks on a quest to discover the extraordinary lives of rock pool creatures.
-He is joined by Dr David Wilcockson, lecturer in aquatic biology in IBERS, Aberystwyth University and other leading marine biologists to help explore this unusual environment.
+He is joined by Dr David Wilcockson, aquatic lecturer in IBERS, Aberystwyth University and other leading marine biologists to help explore this unusual environment.

 Startling behaviour is revealed and new insights are given into how these animals cope with intertidal life at the National Marine Aquarium in Plymouth and on the beach in various locations around the UK.